TM registration in european union

 When you request to register your trademark through TrademarkTok, an attorney representing you can help you navigate the process.

-Register your trademark today!A. A drawing of the mark or simply a word or phrase which could function as a trademark to help clients to identify your goods and services from others.
+A drawing of the mark or simply a word or phrase which could function as a trademark to help clients to identify your goods and services from others.

 B. Description of your goods or services that will be sold to your customers.
 If possible, choose the identifications from the International Classifications here.